AP Photo/Ted S. Warren

 Sure, I have.
 It’s different, though.

 You see, I’m a private citizen.
 I can tell people to lock up their guns and no one cares.
-Further, I also acknowledge that there are multitudes of reasons to not lock up your guns.
+Further, I also acknowledge that there are multitudes of reasons to not lock up your firearms.
 It’s up to you to determine where you fall into things.

 Bills filed by Democrats to have the Texas state police agency create a safe storage campaign never made it to votes in the state House or Senate.
 The NRA lobbied against them, arguing that gun rights groups and gun manufacturers have similar campaigns that are widely distributed to gun stores and shooting ranges.
 In one public hearing, an NRA lobbyist warned lawmakers that a campaign designed by the Texas state police could easily be corrupted by antigun rhetoric.